MKD01/nc-news-be/README.md

 ### **Installing dependencies:**

 - Initialising Node by installing the required dependencies from `package.json`.
-In your teminal:
+In your terminal:

 ```
 $ npm install